ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 ### yotta targets

-**Tip:** The full explanation for yotta targets is on the [yotta documentation site](http://yottadocs.mbed.com/tutorial/targets.html).
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Tip:** The full explanation for yotta targets is on the [yotta documentation site](http://yottadocs.mbed.com/tutorial/targets.html).
 Earlier in this document (that chapter will be published soon), we reviewed how yotta targets and the hardware implementation work together.
-Here, we'll explain only a couple of concepts and the basic yotta commands.
+Here, we'll explain only a couple of concepts and the basic yotta commands.</span>

 yotta can build your code for different targets: different boards and operating systems.
 It can also use different compilers.
 This means you don't have to re-write code every time you want to test or deploy on a new kind of board.
 It also means you need to explicitly identify your target to yotta.
 Identifying a target means naming both the hardware and build toolchain you'll be using.
 We'll see how to do all this in the following sections.